-Transaction monitoring is an important first step for any financial institution’s in its AML and CTF procedures.
-Ability to spot a suspicious transaction could potentially prevent thousands or millions of dollars from being laundered by criminals.
+Transaction monitoring is an important first step for any financial institution’s AML and CTF procedures.
+The ability to spot a suspicious transaction could potentially prevent large sums of money from being laundered across the globe.

 Additionally, having transaction monitoring in place gives regulators and banking partners confidence.
 It shows that a financial institution takes AML and CTF regulations seriously and is doing all it can to prevent criminal activity.
 This creates trust between new and/or current partners.

 As Regulators move ad different speed.
 A global picture shows that Explainable AI is on the rise.
 The reason behind this trend is to put the Control of Frontier Technologies in the hands of humans and not the machines.
-Compliance Professionals and regulators become more and more educated about the potential and the challenges of AI and other frontier tech.
+Compliance Professionals and regulators become increasingly educated about the potential and the challenges of AI and other frontier tech.

 AI will never take over as this is not the promise of AI.